Blow for Arsenal as injury rules Ceballos out of Leicester clash | Goal.com

 As such, defeat against Brendan Rodgers' side may spell the end for Emery, with such a result meaning Leicester would be nine points clear of the Gunners in the race for the top four after just 12 games of the season.

-Ozil found himself out in the cold for much of the opening weeks of the campaign, with Emery not even naming him among the substiutes for a series of matches.
+Ozil found himself out in the cold for much of the opening weeks of the campaign, with Emery not even naming him among the substitutes for a series of matches.

 Ex-Real Madrid playmaker Ozil was then rested for the midweek trip to Portugal, meaning he may be in contention for another start come the weekend.